 After completion of integration and alignment and prior to environmental qualification testing, the performance of the BAM system has been verified by a set of measurements at ambient conditions.
 The alignment parameters such as baseline angle, base length difference, beam pointing, differential beam tilt and OPD were already included in the final alignment verification.
 Additionally the WFE, transmission and polarization (extinction ratio) were determined.
-All requirements were fulfilled except for transmission of beam set C-C', the channel with the most optical surfaces in the light path.
+All requirements were fulfilled except for transmission of beam set C-C', the channel with the most optical surfaces in the light path, but this out-of-spec performance could be waivered at PLM system level without loss of performance.